mariahgaoiran/mariahgaoiran.github.io/essays/CSReleaseNotes.md

 Aside from that, the only other issue appeared when I altered the removing topic function on a study session's detail page.
 I was having difficulty passing the value of the topic to be removed back and forth between the HTML and JavaScript.
 Once I understood that the id of the HTML icon tag could be set by and called by JavaScript, I had an easy method for passing the value between them.

-# Future Release Updates (3.15.17 - 4.1.17)
+# Future Release Updates (3.15.17 - 4.15.17)

 ### Landing Page
  - New look with informative description

-### My Page
-- A user's star review rating rounds down instead of up
-- Make bio updateable

 ### Notifications
 - General notificaiton functionality, for group invites, session dates, etc

-### Groups
-- Group posts sorted to have newest on top

 ### Pros and Studs Table
-- Like the study sessions listing, a database for pros and studs will also be available
+- Like the study sessions listing, a database for pros and studs will also be available and sortable

 ### Chat
 - Improved chat user interface
 - Private chats between certain members

+## Tutorials
+- Improve tutorial explanations

 ### Usability Test
 - Minor fixes from previous branches